istio/istio.io/content/en/docs/setup/additional-setup/gateway/index.md

 ### Canary upgrade with external traffic shifting (advanced)

-A variant of this the [Canary upgrade](#canary-upgrade) approach is to shift the traffic between the versions using a high level construct outside Istio, such as an external load balancer or DNS.
+A variant of the [Canary upgrade](#canary-upgrade) approach is to shift the traffic between the versions using a high level construct outside Istio, such as an external load balancer or DNS.

 {{< image width="50%" link="high-level-canary.svg" caption="Canary upgrade in progress with external traffic shifting" >}}

-This offers fine-grained control, but may be unsuitable or complicated to setup in some environments.
+This offers fine-grained control, but may be unsuitable or complicated to set up in some environments.